mmport80/JavascriptFinanceBook/manuscript/chapter02.md

 #Maps

-Most bankers, whether they admit it or not are really high tech plumbers.
+Most financiers, whether they admit it or not are really high tech plumbers.
 They receive data; process it; and send it on to a fancy risk or aggregation system.

 Extract, Transform and Load (ETL) takes up an inordinate amount of energy.
 Many do it manually in spreadsheets; some hire external companies; and others buy expensive products which claim to make the plumbing as efficient as possible.